CSS Font Loading API Implementation: Workflow & Configuration

 3. State Monitoring & Fallback Management

-- Diagnostic step: Parse
+- Diagnostic step: Inspect

 4. Variable Font Axis Control